-Abstract Mentor Programs
+Abstract Mentor Program

 Abstracts submitted by authors that have volunteered to be a mentor in the program will not automatically be accepted.
 The same applies for abstracts submitted by authors that were mentored by the program.